rilian/CTracker/ACTIONS.md

 * Use assets pipeline
 * Now all tests are passing again
 * Added rake task to populate currencies and countries using `DataUpdater`
+* Added tasks list
+* Added devise and set it up initially for user authentication

 TODO
 ----